Save the Date for a Spring Fundraiser!

 Find Out More

-H. T. Chen was born in Shanghai, China and raised in Taiwan.
+H. T. Chen (1947-2022).
 Mr. Chen’s background is in both Chinese and Western dance and theater.
 A graduate of the University of Chinese Culture in Taiwan, The Juilliard School in NYC, and New York University (MA), H.T.
 Chen worked for several years at La MaMa E.T.C. as an actor, dancer and choreographer with the Pan Asian Repertory Theatre.
 He has also been the recipient of NEA Choreography Fellowships, a CAPS grant, and a Jerome Foundation grant, and has been choreographer in residence and teaching artist at The Yard.
 Mr. Chen has taught at the Navajo Community College and the NYU Dept of Dance Professions.
 Mr. Chen has been an Arts America Speaker for the U.S.I.A. to Mauritius.

 H.T.
 Chen is the proud recipient of the 2012 Martha Hill Dance Fund’s Mid-Career Award.
 As an Asian-American artist, H.T.
 Chen has been a leading choreographer, performer and arts advocate for three decades.
 Born in Shanghai, China and raised in Taiwan, Chen has been a resident of New York City since 1971.
 Mr. Chen is a graduate of the University of Chinese Culture in Taiwan, The Juilliard School in New York City, and New York University’s Department of Dance Professions, where he received his Masters Degree in Dance Education.
 In New York, he also studied at the Martha Graham School of Contemporary Dance and was a scholarship student at the American Dance Center.